|

 if you plan to have employees.

-You may request an EIN for your Kentucky LLC for banking or state tax purposes, but an FEIN may not be required for federal tax purposes depending
+You may request a FEIN for your Kentucky LLC for banking or state tax purposes, but an FEIN may not be required for federal tax purposes depending

 on your business circumstances.